1988–89 Irish League Cup

-The 1988–89 Irish League Cup (known as the Roadferry Freight League Cup for sponsorship reasons) was the third edition of Northern Ireland's secondary football knock-out cup competition.
+The 1988–89 Irish League Cup (known as the Roadferry Freight League Cup for sponsorship reasons) was the 3rd edition of the Irish League Cup, Northern Ireland's secondary football knockout cup competition.
 It concluded on 30 November 1988 with the final.

-Coleraine were the defending champions after defeating Portadown 1–0 in the previous final.
-The same two clubs met in the second round this season, with Portadown knocking out the holders.
-Glentoran were the eventual winners, becoming the third different winner of the competition in its first three seasons.
-They defeated arch-rivals Linfield 2–1 in the final.
+Coleraine unsuccessfully defended its 1988 title in the second round losing to Portadown.
+Portadown unsuccessfully defended its pursuit of the cup in the semifinals losing to Glentoran.
+Glentoran unsuccessfully defended its pursuit of the cup in the final losing to arch-rivals Linfield, 2–1.

 The final was notable for the Glentoran goalkeeper Alan Paterson, scoring what turned out to be the winning goal.
 This was the first time that a goalkeeper had ever scored in a British football final.